SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 This feline species maintains a reputation for cruel domi/

-nation of “lesser" aliens, an active slave trade, a caste system
+nation of "lesser" aliens, an active slave trade, a caste system

 Defensive structures such as barracks, gunnery emplacements,